• Menu

 One of the great enjoyments of scenic cruising is the ability to see everything right onboard from the comfort of your favorite spot on deck.
 We found a seldom used doorway on Deck 11, just below the bridge that allowed us to have a front row seat on the day’s sights while encountering very few other passengers as they battled for limited deck space just a few floors above our heads.
 When we were ready for a break, we were able to go into the dining room for breakfast or lunch, and enjoy the view from our tables with a view.

-A Finch Hopping Around On The Jetty - Akaroa, New Zealand
+Looking Up Into The Hills - Akaroa, New Zealand

-A Finch Hopping Around On The Jetty – Akaroa, New Zealand
+Looking Up Into The Hills – Akaroa, New Zealand

-The Taieri Gorge Railway Ready to Depart on Platform 3 - Dunedin, New Zealand
+On The Taieri Gorge Railway - Dunedin, New Zealand

-The Taieri Gorge Railway Ready to Depart on Platform 3 – Dunedin, New Zealand
+On The Taieri Gorge Railway – Dunedin, New Zealand

-Rolling Along The Tracks - Dunedin, New Zealand
+Nothing Like The New Zealand Countryside - Dunedin, New Zealand

-Rolling Along The Tracks – Dunedin, New Zealand
+Nothing Like The New Zealand Countryside – Dunedin, New Zealand

 It was a great first day, seeing some of the most remote and beautiful areas of New Zealand as the sounds provided an exciting introduction to the next 7 port days as we make our way north to close out our final cruise of the journey.